puppetlabs/puppetlabs-apache/README.md

 `reverse_urls` is optional and can be an array or a string.
 It is useful when used with `mod_proxy_balancer`.
 `params` is an optional parameter.
 It allows to provide the ProxyPass key=value parameters (Connection settings).
+`nokeepalive` is optional and is a boolean, it is needed for some backend servers that don't properly implement HTTP/1.1, this forces the requests to use HTTP/1.0.

 #####`rack_base_uris`